 You should aim to have no more than 6 grams of salt per day (that’s around 1 teaspoon) and 30 grams of free sugars per day, or 7 teaspoons.

-With this in mind, try to get into the habit of preparing your own foods from scratch where possible.
-Try using spices and herbs to add flavour to your meals instead of salt.
-You can also reduce the sugars in your tea or coffee and opt for low or zero sugar options when choosing drinks or snacks.
+Salt and sugar are often hidden in pre-prepared food and drink.
+Try to get into the habit of preparing your own foods from scratch where possible.
+Spices and herbs can add flavour to your meals instead of salt.
+Other tips and tricks include:

 We all know that you’re supposed to eat five fruit and vegetables a day, but what does that really mean?

 A “portion” is around 80 grams, which is equal to: one banana, two plums, a handful of broccoli florets, a carrot, a handful of strawberries, a cereal-bowl size serving of salad or two tablespoons of peas.

 Try to make sure you include a variety of different fruits and vegetables in your diet.
 Why not eat the rainbow – you can get a good mix of nutrients and minerals by eating fruit and veg of different colours.